harterrt/harterrt/content/mozilla/opportunity_sizing.md

-title: Is the Juice Worth the Squeeze?
+title: Opportunity Sizing: Is the Juice Worth the Squeeze?
 slug: opportunity_sizing
 date: 2021-03-26
 status: draft